envoyproxy/katacoda-scenarios/migrating-from-haproxy-to-envoy/finish.md

 In this scenario you learned how to:

-* Configure Envoy Proxy server configuration and settings
+* Configure Envoy Proxy server configuration and settings.

-* Configure Envoy Proxy to proxy traffic to external services
+* Configure Envoy Proxy to proxy traffic to external services.

-* Configure access and error logs
+* Configure access and error logs.